l4zz3rj0d/SSTI-IDENTIFICATION/README.md

 ## Identifying Server-Side Template Injection (SSTI)

+We can use a automated tool to find for us https://github.com/vladko312/SSTImap.git

 SSTI can be identified by injecting simple template expressions and observing how the server processes them.
 A common first test is an arithmetic expression like *${7*7}* or *{{7*7}}*.
 Follow the green lines if the payload worked or follow red line.
 If the response evaluates to 49, template execution is likely occurring.